restatedev/documentation/docs/typescript-sdk/service-communication.md

 );
 ```

-This ensures the call is made in the background, freeing up the client to execute other tasks.

 You need to await the Promise that is returned from `inBackground()`, otherwise a failure in sending the message does not get propagated back to your user code.
 Note that the Promise gets resolved as soon as the message gets send to the runtime, so awaiting the promise does not mean it is a synchronous call.